Go Out and Experiment (Oxford street)

 Out in the street

 And so, off we went for an Oxford street photography walk.
-Last time I was here was almost 5 years ago but I still remembered the locations pretty well.
+The last time I was here was almost 5 years ago, but I still remembered the locations pretty well.

-There are arches and alleyways that really come to live with the sun.
-But there was only a faded light for about an hour, before lunch time.
+Some arches and alleyways really come to life with the sun.
+But there was only a faded light for about an hour before lunch time.
 So we made do with what we had.

 Here are a few shots I took.